hexanal/fredmercy-blog/src/content/en/blog/2021/02/04/somethins-brewin.md

 ### what's coming then?

 This blog is an answer to the bloat of today's Internet.
-Many bloggers out there don't even bother with colors![note: I for one _need_ my colors, however!]
+Many bloggers out there don't even bother with colors! (note: I for one _need_ my colors, however!)

 I hope there will be new trends in the web industry towards these goals:

-* building simpler websites (less ads, less popups, less _garbage_, less distractions overall)
+* building simpler websites: less ads, less popups, less _garbage_, less distractions overall
-* build for a smaller ecological footprint (lower-tech server technologies? less videos/images?)
+* build for a smaller ecological footprint: lower-tech server technologies? less videos/images?
-* finding an easier way to manage the content/data that's handled by the UI (decoupling it, somehow?! the right way...)
+* finding an easier way to manage the content/data that's handled by the UI: decoupling it, somehow?! (note: more research needed!)